etoosamoe/eto-app/README.md

 By default works with SQLite file-based database stored in the container — it will be cleaned after restart.

+You can set your own database connection in `backend/.env` file

 You can find swagger at `/docs`.

 ### Load example data

 To load some predifined data use:
 ```
 python3 load.py